SyedKhawarAli/syedkhawarali.github.io/index.md

 [Android download link](https://play.google.com/store/apps/details?id=com.gmail.khawarali5.pongFun).

 ### ABC
 Basic goal is to produce relation in children's mind between characters and natural object.
 As the game is colorfull it attract children's focus.
-This can be used to teach alphabet to children, like 'A' for Apple, 'B' for Ball, 'C' for Cat etc.
+This can be used to teach alphabet to children, like `'A' for Apple`, `'B' for Ball`, `'C' for Cat` etc.

 [Android download link](https://play.google.com/store/apps/details?id=com.gmail.khawarali5.ABC).